dd2480-group-9/OCRmyPDF/DD2480_report.md

 ## Overall experience

 What are your main take-aways from this project?
 What did you learn?
+Onboarding can be difficult if information regarding dependencies and such is missing.

 How did you grow as a team, using the Essence standard to evaluate yourself?
+Basically the same as the previous project.